IATI/D-Portal/dstore/README.md

 	../bin/getapts
 	npm install

-will get you nodejs from a new ppa and install the required modules.
+will get you nodejs from a new PPA and install the required modules.

 Any problems encountered at this stage are probably due to an old version of nodejs being installed via apt-get.
 If you have problems or are not on debian, try building the latest stable version of